Pinterest tag Tampon Shedding & Fiber Loss? Here’s What To Do | Rael

 If you have a tampon that has shed in the vaginal canal, chances are the fibers will come out with your flow, and you’ll be completely oblivious to it.

-However, if you’re repeatedly using tampons that are prone to shedding, or if your tampon sheds a large fiber that isn’t easily pushed out, you could be at risk of developing vaginal infections.
+However, if you’re repeatedly using tampons that are prone to shedding, or if your tampon sheds a large fiber that isn’t easily pushed out, you could be at risk of developing a vaginal infection.
+This risk increases if you experience a stuck tampon, which can cause discomfort and potential health issues.

 • Toxic shock syndrome.
 Toxic shock syndrome, or “TSS,” is a rare condition that can happen if a foreign object introduces bacteria into your body.
 Once bacteria have been introduced, a toxin can be released into your bloodstream.
 It is sometimes associated with tampon usage, but the chances of developing TSS from a tampon are extremely low, especially if you are careful to remove them within four to six hours of insertion.